guiglass/UPyPlot/README.md

 **Advanced Viewer (UPyPlotAdvancedViewer.py):**

-I have also added a second Python script (similar to the basic viewer) that has an additional button for changing the plot style.
-This allows selecting between a single plot style where all lines are combined on a single axes and scale, and another where each line is on it's own individual plot axes:
+I have also added a second Python script for an "advanced" viewer (similar to the basic viewer) and has an additional button for changing the plot style.
+This allows selecting between a single plot style where all lines are **combined** on a single axes and scale, and another style where each line has it's own **individual** plot axes:

 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/Advanced.png)
 _Note that the individual mode appears to update at a slightly reduced rate when compared to the combined mode.
 I may address this in a future update._